Overview

 • Town outskirts

-The Olive Garden is not a public park but an educational and cultural site.
-It is therefore forbidden to smoke inside the site and dogs, even on a leash, are not allowed.
+The Jardin des Oliviers is not a public park but an educational and cultural site.
+Smoking is strictly prohibited.

-The building and its museum part (oil mill + exhibition) is accessible to people with reduced mobility, however, except for the outdoor areas near the building, the rest of the garden is not accessible to people with reduced mobility.
+The building and its museum section (oil mill + exhibition) are wheelchair accessible; however, apart from the outdoor areas near the building, the rest of the garden is not accessible to people with reduced mobility.

-The olive oil is produced on site and is distributed to schoolchildren who participate in educational activities on the olive tree.
+The olive oil is produced on site and distributed to schoolchildren participating in educational activities on olive trees.

-School and extracurricular activities: Reception on registration all year long - workshops can be adapted according to your expectations.
-Annual events for the general public (new oil festival, harvest festival, harvest festival, European Mill and Mill Heritage Days...).
+School and extracurricular activities: Registration required throughout the year – workshops can be tailored to your requirements.
+Annual events open to the public (new oil festival, harvest festival, grape harvest festival, European Mills and Milling Heritage Days, etc.).

 Opening dates